ALsJourney/documentation-coolify/docs/services/drupal.md

 ---
-title: Drupal With Postgresql
+title: Drupal
-description: Here you can find the documentation for hosting Drupal With Postgresql with Coolify.
+description: Here you can find the documentation for hosting Drupal with Coolify.
 ---

-# Drupal With Postgresql
+# Drupal

-## What is Drupal With Postgresql
+## What is Drupal

 Drupal is a free and open-source web content management system written in PHP and distributed under the GNU General Public License.